Iceberg detection based on Sentinel-1 data (2015)

 Assisting indigenous people in Latin America with Forest Monitoring (2014)

-Together with the environmental organisation Forests of the World, DHI GRAS has introduced satellite based tools for monitoring of forest areas in the indigenous’ peoples territory of Monte Verde, Bolivia.
-Based upon the access to open source tools and data as well as a tailor-made workshop on site in Bolivia, DHI GRAS has facilitated an effective, systematic and routinely monitoring of deforestation in the territory.
+Together with the environmental organisation Forests of the World, DHI GRAS introduced satellite based tools for monitoring of forest areas in the indigenous’ peoples territory of Monte Verde, Bolivia.
+Based upon the access to open source tools and data as well as a tailor-made workshop on site in Bolivia, DHI GRAS facilitated an effective, systematic and routinely monitoring of deforestation in the territory.

 Assisting mining company in NW-Australia – Sediment Mapping (2014)

 DHI GRAS assisted a mining company in NW-Australia in quantifying and mapping sedimentation dynamics and sources in order to minimize any risks of the mining activities affecting the surrounding environment.
 The task involved water quality analysis and tidal effect modelling on flow patterns.